 Occipital neuralgia episodes typically begin in the neck and spread upwards.
 Pain can move forward to the scalp, forehead and behind the eyes.
 The scalp may even be tender to touch.
 Individuals eyes may be sensitive to light, but occipital neuralgia episodes do not usually involve watering of the eyes or eye redness.
 It is very common to have pain when an individual moves their neck.

 Common treatment for Occipital Neuralgia involves medication - these can be muscle relaxants, anti-inflammatories, anti-depressants or anti-seizure drugs.
 Nerve blocks may also be used.

 As occipital neuralgia pain can travel along the side of the head to the face, it may also be mistaken for a condition known as trigeminal neuralgia.
 It is highly recommended that those diagnosed with either condition should have a thorough assessment of their neck as part of their overall management.

 At The Headache Clinic, we look to get to the source of the problem.
-Our clinician's have all undertaken specific training in the upper cervical spine and use a skilled technique to assess these structures.
+Our consultant's have all undertaken specific training in the upper cervical spine and use a skilled technique to assess these structures.